ChEzItLord/ChEzIt-IsaacMod/README.md

 # ChEzIt-IsaacMod
 Where I will post my The Binding of Isaac: Repentance mods!

+Note:
+- Items' images are refusing to appear

 What is included so far:
+--

 Passive Items:
 -